growupboron/agl-docs/docs/0_Getting_Started/2_Building_AGL_Image/5_1_x86_Emulation_and_Hardware.md

 ---
 edit_link: ''
-title: x86 (Emulation and Hardware)
+title: Building for x86 (Emulation and Hardware)
 ---

 # Building for x86 (Emulation and Hardware)